phac-nml/gasclustering/README.md

 - `--pd_file_type`: Output format file type.
 One of _text_ or _parquet_.
 - `--pd_mapping_file`: A file used to map allele codes to integers for internal distance calculations.
 This is the same file as produced from the _profile dists_ step (the [allele_map.json](docs/output.md#profile-dists) file).
 Normally, this is unneeded unless you wish to override the automated process of mapping alleles to integers.
 - `--pd_skip`: Skip QA/QC steps.
 Can be used as a flag, `--pd_skip`, or passing a boolean, `--pd_skip true` or `--pd_skip false`.
-- `--pd_columns`: Defines the loci to keep within the analysis.
+- `--pd_columns`: Defines the loci to keep within the analysis (leave empty to keep all loci).
 Formatted as a single column file with one locus name per line or list of comma-separated loci.
 For example:
   - **Single column format**
     ```
     loci1